UIBoard/tools/Drafts/Prior art.md

 ## Prior art

-Creating documentation for component based user interfaces (UIs) that has many different aspects.
-In this chapter we cover literature touching the following aspects:
+Documenting software has many different aspects.
+In this chapter we first cover literature touching research on 4 broader topics regarding documentation:

 - Automation as a solution for updating & maintainance
-- Visual representation
+- Visual representation of software
 - Interaction (graph navigation)
+- Prescriptive theory for notation design

-In addition to the literature, an overview is given covering features and missing features of 4 related applications that are used in the industry.
+Then we discuss some of the most recent research and zoom in on the specific topic of UI storyboards.
+And finally, in addition to the literature, an overview is given covering features and missing features of 4 related tools that are used in the industry:

+- Webkit inspector
+- Storybook JS
+- InterfaceBuilder Storyboards
+- Visual paradigm

 ### Literature